 The New York Times has a wonderful tribute to Doris Bauer.
 Who she?
-For the rest who do not follow New York City-sports call-in radio, Doris from Rego Park, who died in 2003 (Could it be that long?), was the staunchest of New York Mets fans.
-She may have had a special hotline to the radio station WFAN (66 on AM radio within the Tristate Area) for all I know, since it was a wonder how regularly she was able to get thro the typically busy phone lines.
+For the rest who don’t follow New York City-sports call-in radio, Doris from Rego Park, who died in 2003 (Could it be that long?), was the staunchest of New York Mets fans.
+She may have had a Bat Phone to the radio station WFAN 66 on AM radio within the Tristate area for all I (Evander) know, since it was a wonder how regularly she was able to get thro the typically busy (at all-hours certainly) phone-lines.

-As noted. she mostly would phone in the heat of midsummer.
-But she might chime in during the deep-night of winter, when the snow was “as high as an elephant’s eye,” and the players she loved were hibernating between season past and the one to come.
+As noted, Doris mostly would phone in the heat of midsummer.
+But she might chime in during the deep-night of winter, when the snow was “as high as an elephant’s eye,” and the players she loved were hibernating between season past and season to come.

-If any über-fan is deserving of her or his own melody, it is Doris from Rego Park.
+If any über-fan’s deserving of her or his own melody, it’s Doris from Rego Park.

 Amen.